Brunojoe1995/rfcs/rfcs/Py3-first.md

-# RFC 65: Switching to "Py3-first" for WPT tests on CI
+# Revoke RFC 65: Switching to "Py3-first" for WPT tests on CI

 ## Summary